plone/Products.ATReferenceBrowserWidget/Products/ATReferenceBrowserWidget/readme.txt

 there are now already two widgets that needs to be prepared like this (inandout and this one, haven't looked at picklist though, could have the same problem).

 Anyway, have fun with it and if you have suggestions please let me know.
 If you see problems, please fix them when you can.

 Danny Bloemendaal
-danny.bloemendaal@companion.nl